 The wind tunnel formed between the large bloc and the cliff provides great problems in a shaded and breezy setting.

 1) Blown Away (sds) ** V3

 Sit start using good pocketed jugs on the far left of the wall.
-Make long moves up from these to the lip of the cave, before powerful moves out right bring you to holds either side of a suspect look thread.
+Make long moves up from these to the lip of the cave, before powerful moves out right bring you to holds either side of a suspect look thread (now snapped off).
 A big move out right from these gain the ‘jug of justice’ (JoJ).
 Match on this before dropping off to finish.

 2) Boybi’s Ext (sds) ** V4